-Nasal septal perforation has been reported in patients following the intranasal application of ZETONNA.
+Nasal septal perforation has been reported in patients following the nasal application of ZETONNA.
 Three short-term placebo-controlled trials (2 weeks) and one long-term (26 weeks with placebo control and 26 weeks open-label extension without placebo control) trial were conducted in patients with seasonal and perennial allergic rhinitis.
-Nasal septal perforations were reported in 2 patients out of 2335 treated with ZETONNA compared with none of 892 treated with placebo.
-No nasal septal perforations were reported in 367 patients treated with ZETONNA in a postmarketing 26-week, open-label, active-controlled trial in patients with perennial allergic rhinitis. [see ADVERSE REACTIONS]
+Nasal septal perforations were reported in 2 patients out of 2335 patients treated with ZETONNA compared with none of 892 patients treated with placebo.
+No nasal septal perforations were reported in 367 patients treated with ZETONNA in a postmarketing 26-week, open-label, active-controlled trial in patients with perennial allergic rhinitis [see ADVERSE REACTIONS].

 Before starting ZETONNA conduct a nasal examination to ensure that patients are free of nasal disease other than allergic rhinitis.
 Periodically monitor patients with nasal examinations during treatment for adverse effects in the nasal cavity.
 If an adverse reaction (e.g. erosion, ulceration, perforation) is noted, discontinue ZETONNA.
 Avoid spraying ZETONNA directly onto the nasal septum.

-In clinical trials with another formulation of ciclesonide, the development of localized infections of the nose or pharynx with Candida albicans has occurred.
-If such an infection develops with ZETONNA, it may require treatment with appropriate local therapy and discontinuation of ZETONNA.
+Localized infections of the nose or pharynx with Candida albicans has occurred from the use of ciclesonide.
+If such an infection occurs with ZETONNA, treat it with appropriate local therapy and discontinue ZETONNA.